LiquidGalaxyLAB/galaxy-asteroids/README.md

 ## LG Retro Gaming

-To have a better experience, use the [LG Retro Gaming](https://github.com/LiquidGalaxyLAB/lg-retro-gaming) application to play the game.
+To have a better experience, use the [LG Retro Gaming](https://github.com/LiquidGalaxyLAB/lg-retro-gaming) application to install and play the game.
 You must install it by following its documentation and download the app from the [Google Play Store](https://play.google.com/store/apps/details?id=com.leoruas.lg_retro_gaming) to be able to access the joystick controller.

 ## Project structure